GovTechSG/techpass-user-docs/docs/reset-techpass-mfa-for-new-device.md

 12. Select **Yes** or **Done** on the app.

-You have now reset your TechPass MFA using your new mobile phone.
+You have reset your TechPass MFA using your new mobile phone.